Trisections obtained by trivially regluing surface-knots: A boundary-stabilization

 \begin{prop}[\cite{KM}] The 3-tuple $(\tilde{X_1}, \tilde{X_2}, \tilde{X_3})$ is a relative trisection of $X-\nu(S)$. \end{prop}

 For a surface-knot $S$ except $P^2$-knots, we can construct a relative trisection of the complement of $S$ as with the case of a $P^2$-knot.
-The differencies are that for each $i=1,2,3$, we take $C_i$ to be collections of $2-\chi(S)$ and take each arc in $C_i$ so that the arc is parallel to a different one in $\nu(S) \cap X_j \cap X_k$.
+The differencies are that for each $i=1,2,3$, we take $C_i$ to be a collection of $2-\chi(S)$ arcs and take each arc in $C_i$ so that the arc is parallel to a different one in $\nu(S) \cap X_j \cap X_k$.

+Note that unlike a stabilization of a trisection, a boundary-stabilization depends on the choice of an arc.
+If $S$ is a $P^2$-knot, the type of a relative trisection of $X-\nu(S)$ obtained by boundary-stabilizations as above is either $(g,k;0,3)$ or $(g^{'},k^{'};1,1)$.
+In Section \ref{sec:main theorem}, since we glue a $(2,2;0,3)$-relative trisection of $\overline{\nu(S)}$ and a relative trisection of $X-\nu(S)$ from boundary-stabilizations, we need to boundary-stabilize $X-\nu(S)=\bigcup_{i=1}^{3} X_{i} - \nu(S)$ so that the type of the resulting relative trisection is $(g,k;0,3)$ for some $g$ and $k$.

-Kim and Miller developed an algorithm to describe a trisection diagram of the complement of a surface-knot using the shadow diagram; see \cite[Section 4]{KM}.
+Kim and Miller developed an algorithm to describe a relative trisection diagram of the complement of a surface-knot using the shadow diagram; see \cite[Section 4]{KM}.

 For more details on boundary-stabilizations and a relative trisection of the complement of a surface-knot, see \cite{KM}.